 We log our water usage over time in Grafana.
-To do so, we have a small device next to our water meter, which periodically reads the meter by taking a picture and recognizing digits in it (currently every 5 minutes).
-This page describes how this device is set up, how to maintain it and how to install similar ones elsewhere.
+To do so, we have two small devices next to our main water meter and warm water meter respectively.
+They periodically read the meter by taking a picture and recognizing digits in it (currently every 5 minutes).
+This page describes how those devices are set up, how to maintain them and how to install similar ones elsewhere.

 The device is an ESP32-CAM board with an OV2640 camera module.
 It can be obtained from many suppliers (we use this one).
 The software on the device is the AI-on-the-edge-device firmware, which does the digitization and upload to InfluxDB directly from the board itself.
 General documentation for this firmware is available on its GitHub wiki, this document focuses on the Kanthaus-specific parts.

 Setting up the device